Disclaimer: I own nothing from Percy Jackson and the Olympian series.

 "Hades, you must hold him eventually," she said, looking into Hades's maniacal onyx eyes.
 "No more delays."

 Hades sighed as he gazed down at little Nico.
 She was right.
-For an entire two weeks she had tried to coax him into holding his son only once, but he had refused.
-Hearing Nico's little laugh made him smile faintly.
+For two entire weeks, she had tried to coax him into holding his son only once, but he had refused.
+Hearing Nico's little laugh brought the slightest slither of a smile to his face.
 Even after all this time, he still wasn't used to something so pure and affectionate as loving a child.
 Somewhat reluctantly, he held out his arms for the baby.

 Maria smiled at him and looked down at her son.
 "Nico," she said.
 "Meet your papa."